 COVID 19 temporary remote working impact

-Once everyone is happy to proceed with the appointment, where it makes sense to do so, we are then making arrangements to remotely onboard new starters while we are still unable to get people back into the offices.
+Once everyone is happy to proceed with the appointment, where it makes sense to do so, we are then making arrangements to remotely onboard new starters.

-Recreating the friendly, multicultural atmosphere of our international office is the most difficult part but our weekly virtual coffee briefings, internal newsletter, slack channels, virtual pub quizzes and SKA family Facebook group are there to support our new starters.
+To recreate the friendly, multicultural atmosphere of our international office we have weekly virtual coffee briefings, internal newsletter, slack channels, virtual pub quizzes and an SKA family Facebook group for our new starters to join.